Holy See: History

 According to Catholic tradition, the apostolic see of Diocese of Rome was established in the 1st century by Saint Peter and Saint Paul.

-In 313, the legal status of the Catholic Church and its property was recognised by the supposed Edict of Milan, by Roman emperor Constantine the Great.
-The Donation of Constantine supposedly transferred Western Roman political authority to the Pope, and was widely accepted until being revealed a fraud shorty before the Reformation.
+In 313, the legal status of the Catholic Church and its property was recognised by the Edict of Milan, by Roman emperor Constantine the Great.
+The Donation of Constantine supposedly transferred Western Roman political authority to the Pope, and was widely accepted until it was revealed to be a fraud shortly before the Reformation.

-In 380, it became the state church of the Roman Empire via the Edict of Thessalonica, by Emperor Theodosius I. After the fall of the Western Roman Empire in 476, the temporal legal jurisdisction of the papal primacy was further recognised as promulgated in Canon law.
+In 380, it became the state church of the Roman Empire via the Edict of Thessalonica, by Emperor Theodosius I. After the fall of the Western Roman Empire in 476, the temporal legal jurisdiction of the papal primacy was further recognised as promulgated in Canon law.
 In 728, the Holy See was granted territory in the Duchy of Rome by the Donation of Sutri by King Liutprand of the Lombards.
 In 756, it was granted sovereignty by the territorial Donation of Pepin, by King Pepin of the Franks.

 From 756 to 1870, the Papal States held extensive territory and armed forces.
 In 800, Pope Leo III crowned Charlemagne as Roman Emperor by translatio imperii.
 The Pope's temporal power peaked around the time of the papal coronations of the emperors of the Holy Roman Empire from 858, and the Dictatus papae in 1075, which conversely also described Papal deposing power.
 Several modern states trace their own sovereignty to recognition in medieval papal bulls.
 The sovereignty of the Holy See was retained despite multiple sacks of Rome during the Early Middle Ages.
 Relations with the Kingdom of Italy and the Holy Roman Empire were at times strained, reaching from the Diploma Ottonianum and Libellus de imperatoria potestate in urbe Roma regarding the "Patrimony of Saint Peter" in the 10th century, to the Investiture Controversy in 1076–1122, and settled again by the Concordat of Worms in 1122.
 The exiled Avignon Papacy during 1309–1376 also put a strain on the papacy, which returned to Rome.
 In 1648, Pope Innocent X was critical of the Peace of Westphalia, as it weakened the authority of the Holy See throughout much of Europe.
 From 1798 to 1799, following the French Revolution, the Papal States were briefly occupied as the "Roman Republic", as a sister republic of the First French Empire under Napoleon, before their territory was reestablished.